Your basket is currently empty!

 It’s essential to discuss all the drugs you’re taking with your doctor before using ivermectin.

-Co-administration may increase or decrease ivermectin’s serum concentration, affecting its efficacy.
+Co-administration may increase or decrease the serum concentration of ivermectin, thereby affecting its efficacy.

 It can also decrease the excretion of certain drugs, leading to higher serum levels.